sanathp/DatabaseManager_For_Android/README.md

 				startActivity(dbmanager);
 	         }
 			});

-	(ii) add onclick listener to a Button .You can use the button which is already present in your layout or  add a 			Button element to your xml.
+(ii) add OnClickListener to a Button.
+You can use the button which is already present in your layout or add a 			Button element to your xml.

 	   Button button =(Button)findViewByID(R.id.yourbuttonid);